 – Once you’ve determined that resetting the phone did not resolve your problem or that your files are backed up correctly via iCloud or iTunes connection, you may be able to resolve these issues by placing your device into recovery mode.

-– But noted that when you restore your iPhone or iPad by using the recovery mode, it will delete all the data and stored files on the device.
+– But note that when you restore your iPhone or iPad by using the recovery mode, it will delete all the data and stored files on the device.
 Although many iPhone and iPad users have iCloud accounts or data saved in iTunes, it depends on when your last iCloud or iTunes backup was completed.
 Some iOS device users think they’ve set up their devices for automatic updates daily, when in fact, it’s not activated.